Get Help

 “I’m dealing with something difficult.
 Someone is threatening me online.
 I haven’t done anything illegal, but I’m scared.
 I need your support.”

-If you’re worried about their reaction:
+If worried about their reaction:

 “Before I tell you what’s happening, I need you to know: I’m the victim here.
 This is a crime that’s happening to me.
 I need you to hear the whole thing before you react.”